MaistoV/BSpenaHPQC/doc/Script.md

   * **-resFile** : Set the file name where the results will be saved (by deafult the results are saved in TestDFSIO_results.log file in /benchmarks/TestDFSIO directory)
   * **-bufferSize** : The buffer size flag describes the length of the write buffer in bytes.

-Missing parameters must be set as the tocken * , as convention.
-Besides, it is convenient to first run a write test and then follow-up with a read test (using the same parameters).
+It is convenient to first run a write test and then follow-up with a read test (using the same parameters).

 The **response variables** can be captured throught an "online test" (like linuxperf), which is not implemented yed, and throught an "offline test".
 The results of each test case will be saved in the rows of *test_result.csv* file.